SSH — Backing up your database

 Overview

-To backup your database, you'll need to know your database credentials such as username, password, hostname, and database name.
-View the following article for instructions on how to locate these credentials:
+Find your database credentials: To back up your database, you'll need your database credentials, such as username, password, hostname, and database name.
+See this article for instructions on how to locate this information.

 [server]$ cd ~